Did You Hear What Happened to Charlotte King?: Plot

-Interviewed by Wallace, McHenry admits being angry after discovering his girlfriend's infidelity but denies that the blood on his clothing is hers.
-Montgomery tries to convince King to report her rape; King refuses, telling Montgomery that she does not understand what it is like to be raped.
-Wilder uses alternative medicine to help King deal with her pain.
-Psychiatrist Violet Turner (Amy Brenneman) refuses to talk to King about the rape because of similarities to the fetal abduction she experienced a year earlier, and wonders if everyone in the practice is cursed.
-Bennett wants to go home and rest, which angers Montgomery.
-King attempts to compose a memorandum saying that she was attacked on the hospital grounds, but Freedman suggests that another member of the staff do it for her; she shouts at Freedman when he calls her a victim.
-After the argument, Freedman goes to King's office and weeps when he sees the aftermath of her assault.
-McHenry admits raping a woman, assaulting Wallace before he is pulled away by the police.
-In the ambulance bay, Bennett expresses his confusion about Montgomery's mood swings and suspects that she is hiding something from him; Montgomery asks him to promise never to leave her alone.
-After Freedman helps her dress, King says that she loves him and wants to go home.
-McHenry is held by the police for assaulting a police officer during his arrest and Wallace during his interrogation, but detective Joe Price says that McHenry cannot be charged with rape until charges are filed against him.
-The episode ends with King walking out of the hospital with Freedman's help; flashbacks of the rape reveal that McHenry was the rapist.
+Interviewed by Sheldon, Lee admits being angry after discovering his girlfriend's infidelity but denies that the blood on his clothing is hers.
+Addison tries to convince Charlotte to report her rape; Charlotte refuses, telling Addison that she does not understand what it is like to be raped.
+Pete uses alternative medicine to help Charlotte deal with her pain.
+Psychiatrist Violet Turner (Amy Brenneman) refuses to talk to Charlotte about the rape because of similarities to the fetal abduction she experienced a year earlier, and wonders if everyone in the practice is cursed.
+Sam wants to go home and rest, which angers Addison.
+Charlotte attempts to compose a memorandum saying that she was attacked on the hospital grounds, but Cooper suggests that another member of the staff do it for her; she shouts at Cooper when he calls her a victim.
+After the argument, Cooper goes to Charlotte's office and weeps when he sees the aftermath of her assault.
+Lee admits to raping a woman, assaulting Sheldon before he is pulled away by the police.
+In the ambulance bay, Sam expresses his confusion about Addison's mood swings and suspects that she is hiding something from him; Addson asks him to promise never to leave her alone.
+After Cooper helps her dress, Charlotte says that she loves him and wants to go home.
+Lee is held by the police for assaulting a police officer during his arrest and Sheldon during his interrogation, but detective Joe Price says that Lee cannot be charged with rape until charges are filed against him.
+Charlotte walks out of the hospital with Cooper's help; flashbacks of the rape reveal that Lee was the rapist.

 Production

-The 43-minute episode was written by Shonda Rhimes and directed by Allison Liddi-Brown.
-Christal A. Khatib edited the music, and Gregory Van Horn was its production designer.
-Johann Sebastian Bach's Prelude and Fugue in C was played during the opening sequence.
-Rhimes wrote the episode in collaboration with the Rape, Abuse & Incest National Network (RAINN) to ensure that King's recovery was presented as accurately as possible.
-She later called it one of her favorites from the series and said, "I feel like I changed as a writer writing that episode."
+The 43-minute episode was written by series creator Shonda Rhimes and directed by Allison Liddi-Brown, with Christal A. Khatib editing the music and Gregory Van Horn serving as production designer.
+Johann Sebastian Bach's Prelude and Fugue in C is featured in the opening sequence.
+Rhimes collaborated with the Rape, Abuse & Incest National Network (RAINN) to accurately depict Charlotte King's (KaDee Strickland) recovery from rape, later describing the episode as one of her favorites and noting that it changed her approach as a writer.